epfl-lara/leon/doc/options.rst

   * ``verification`` (Verification)

-  * ``xlang`` (Transformation of xlang into purescala programs)
+  * ``xlang`` (Transformation of XLang into Pure Scala programs)

 * ``--functions=f1,f2,...``

   Only consider functions f1, f2, ... .
-This applies to all functionalities where Leon manipulates the input in a per-function basis.
+This applies to all functionalities
+  where Leon manipulates the input in a per-function basis.

 * ``--solvers=s1,s2,...``

   Use solvers s1, s2,... .
 If more than one solver is chosen, all chosen solvers will be used in parallel, and the best result will be presented.
   By default, the ``fairz3`` solver is picked.

-  Some solvers are specialized to proving verification conditions and will have hard time finding a counterexample in case of an invalid verification condition, some are specialized on finding counterexamples, and some provide a compromise between the two.
+  Some solvers are specialized in proving verification conditions and will have hard time finding a counterexample in case of an invalid verification condition, whereas some are specialized in finding counterexamples, and some provide a compromise between the two.
+  Also, some solvers do not as of now support higher-order functions.

   Available solvers include:

   * ``enum``

-    Uses enumeration-based techniques to discover counter-examples.
+    Uses enumeration-based techniques to discover counterexamples.
-    This solver actually does not invoke an SMT solver and operates entirely on the level of Leon trees.
+    This solver does not actually invoke an SMT solver, and operates entirely on the level of Leon trees.

   * ``fairz3``